GICF-E/Nightmare/README.md

 #### MacOS
 If you are using MacOS, you can directly move the downloaded software to `Finder-Sidebar-Applications` or `Users/(Your Username)/Application`.
 If all goes well, you will see it in the Launchpad.
 Clicking the left mouse button will open it, and you can force exit the game by clicking `Esc - Quit Game` in the game or pressing `[LeftCommand] + [Q]` on any interface.
 #### Windows
 If you are using Windows, you will typically receive a folder.
-If you want to launch the program directly, you can enter the folder and open `FPS-Demo.exe`.
+If you want to launch the program directly, you can enter the folder and open `Nightmare.exe`.
 For a better launch experience, you can manually move the folder to the default download folder or a custom path, i.e., `C:\Program Files\`, and add a shortcut to the desktop.

 <h2 id="section2">Operation Mode</h2>